boolean-uk/csharp-tdd-oop-bobs-bagels/domain-model.md

 So customers can see a clear summary of their purchase \
 I want to be able to print a detailed receipt of each purchase

+12. Extension 3 - Printing Receipt with discount \
+As a manager, \
+So customers can see the incredible amount of money they saved \
+I want the receipt to display all the discounts

 | Classes   | Methods                                     | Scenario                                              | Outputs                 |
 |-----------|---------------------------------------------|-------------------------------------------------------|-------------------------|
 | Basket    | List\<Product> products {get; set;}          | Store all products currently in basket                | List\<Product> products  |